tnm/qr/README.md

 * **Bounded**: once the DQS reaches a specified size of elements, it will either:
 	* Prevent the addition of new elements (auto=False)
-	* Respond to push commands by popping the oldest element and pushing the newest element (auto=True)
+	* Respond to push commands by popping the oldest element and pushing the newest element (auto=True) -- i.e. 'auto-pop' functionality.

 * **Unbounded**: the DQS can grow to any size